thoughtspot/thoughtspot.github.io/_admin/thoughtspot-one/query-intelligence-pinboard.md

 {: id="poor-performance"}
 ## Top search queries with poor performance
 This visualization lists queries in the last 30 days for which users browsed multiple Answers and Pinboards, before finding the right Answer or Pinboard.

+{: id="best-practices"}
+## Best practices
+You can use the Stats and Trends Pinboard to understand your company's use of ThoughtSpot in many ways.
+Here are a few of the most useful ways to interact with this Pinboard.

+1. **Monitor Adoption**:<br>
+    Keep track of the [number of searches](#number-of-searches) on existing Answers and Pinboards in the last 7 days, and on the [number of searches on Answers on a weekly basis](#weekly-searches).

+{: id="sharing-best-practices"}
+### Sharing best practices